oceanprotocol/docs/core-concepts/datanft-and-datatoken.md

 ### TemplateIds

-Each data NFT or a datatoken is cloned from a pre-defined template contract.
+Each data NFT or a datatoken is cloned from pre-defined template contracts.
 The `templateId` parameter refers to the template from which a data NFT or datatoken is created.
+The `templateId` can be set while creating data NFT/datatoken.
 Currently, Ocean protocol supports 1 template type for dataNFT and 2 template variants for datatokens, namely: **regular template** and **enterprise template**.
-Each template supports the same interface but differs in the underlying implementation.
+Each template supports the same interface but differs in the underlying implementation and can have additional features.

+The details regarding currently supported datatoken templates are as follows:
+- **Regular template**: The regular template allows users to buy/sell/hold datatokens.
+The datatokens can be minted by the address having a `MINTER` role, making the supply of datatoken variable.
+- **Enterprise template**: The enterprise template has additional functions apart from methods in the ERC20 interface.
+This additional feature allows access to the service by paying in the basetoken instead of datatoken.
+Internally, the smart contract handles conversion of basetoken to datatoken, initiating an order to access the service, and minting/burning the datatoken.
+The total supply of the datatoken effectively remains 0 in the case of the enterprise template.

+_NOTE: Ocean Protocol might support additional variations of data NFT/datatoken by adding new templates._

 ### Other References